microsoft/nni/docs/ExperimentConfig.md

 	 __trialConcurrency__ specifies the max num of trial jobs run simultaneously.

-	    Note: if you set trialGpuNum bigger than the free gpu numbers in your machine, and the trial jobs running simultaneously can not reach trialConcurrency number, some trial jobs will be put into a queue to wait for gpu allocation.
+	    Note: if trialGpuNum is bigger than the free gpu numbers, and the trial jobs running simultaneously can not reach trialConcurrency number, some trial jobs will be put into a queue to wait for gpu allocation.

 * __maxExecDuration__
   * Description